BBroerse/IoT-Application-API/README.md

 # IoT-Application-API
-T
-his repository contains the api for the course application from thematic semester Internet of Things.
+This repository contains the api for the course application from thematic semester Internet of Things.
 It runs on the Node.js framework Hapi version 17.x.x

 ## Prerequisites